 Anyhow, Captain Greyfur laid down the team's three main mission directives:

-1. Locate the secret base where the moles were being trained.
+Locate the secret base where the moles were being trained.

-2. Infiltrate the facility and cause maximum disruption to the project.
+Infiltrate the facility and cause maximum disruption to the project.

-3. Bring back something nice for Brigadier Potato.
+Bring back something nice for Brigadier Potato.
 A little souvenir of the trip: snow globe, novelty mug, T-shirt - that sort of thing.
 (We hinted that a little presentation box of confectionery might be a nice idea, although we told them to avoid nougat as it brought him out in a rash.)

-To accomplish these objectives it was necessary for our operatives to split up and blend in with the local population.
+To accomplish our objectives it was necessary for our operatives to split up and blend in with the local population.
 If possible, they were to assume positions of influence and responsibility, in the hope that this might afford them access to privileged information.
 However, above all such considerations it was vital for the sake of their continued survival that our brave volunteers did not draw attention to themselves.